thunderbird/webext-docs/accounts.rst

 getDefault()
 ------------

-.. api-section-annotation-hack:: -- [Added in TB 85]
+.. api-section-annotation-hack:: -- [Added in TB 85, backported to TB 78.7]

 Returns the default account, or null if it is not defined.